Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-5/labs/korilla-receipts.md

 ## Instructions

-Start you server by doing the following:

-- Ppen your terminal
-- `cd` into the [./korilla-receipts](./korilla-receipts) folder
-- Run **npm install** to install all dependencies
-- Run **npm start** to start the server

-You can also choose to work on this codebase using this [CodeSandbox Starter](https://codesandbox.io/s/korilla-receipts-starter-donod?file=/src/App.js).
+You will build out this codebase using this [CodeSandbox Starter](https://codesandbox.io/s/korilla-receipts-starter-donod?file=/src/App.js).

 <br>
 <br>